sagara-gunathunga/msf4j-in-the-spring-way/basic-samples/sample3/README.md

 ## About this sample

-This sample demonstate how to use Spring XML configuration approach to devalop a Spring based MSF4J service.
+This sample demonstrate how to use Spring XML configuration approach to develop a Spring based MSF4J service.

 ```java
 @Configuration